lettre/lettre/README.md

 git = "https://github.com/amousset/rust-smtp.git"
 ```

-Otherwise, you can clone this repo and run `cargo build`.
+Otherwise, you can clone this repository and run `cargo build`.

 Example
 -------